pradeepcep/qwaver/README.md

 * JS charts on pages
 * qwavers (esp. those with parameters) can be APIs as well
 * Query collections -- user-defined lists of queries that all conform to a given topic
+* add API access in addition to database access.
+Is that possible?
+We need it to be turned as a table to be treated generically
+* "Starters": pre-defined sets of queries and collections if a database is for a common CMS

 #### Small but cool things:
 * set query type to: automatic, table, bar chart, line chart, pie or pivot